Magkanor13/CPE-310-2526A/README.md

 Location: Quezon City, Philippines, 1119

-Motto in Life: " Respect the Unexpected"
+Motto in Life: " Respect the unexpected make it connected together with headset and the mindset of the fundametal helmet"